psripathy/LEARNING/UberConf.md

     -
 ### Coding Slow And Fast
     - This is more of a theoritical session where he talked about how to work efficiently
-    - Talked about how out brain works, fast (section 1, more intuitive) and slow (section 2, more analytical).
+    - Talked about how out brain works, section 1 (fast, more intuitive) and section 2 (slow but more analytical).
-    - How to engage slow/section 2 of the brain by cutting out distractions, avoiding multi tasking, blocking calendar, employing techniques like Pomodoro.
+    - How to engage section 2 of the brain by cutting out distractions, avoiding multi tasking, blocking calendar, employing techniques like Pomodoro.

 ### Multithreading Vs Asynchronous Programming
     - Talk centered around the how early multi threading worked and then when it became blocking and hanging on to resource and ultimately creating deadlocks making it tricky to use.
 Then with parallel(stream)/concurrent programming(CompletableFuture) it was better until we had to handle exceptions.
 The functional approach made handling exceptions difficult.
-With virtual threads(similar to async/await in JS) since Java 21, the structure of asynchronous imperative style code started to look more like synchronous imperative style coding.
+With Java 21 virtual threads(similar to async/await in JS), the structure of asynchronous imperative style code started to look more like synchronous imperative style coding.
     - A lot of emphasis on immutability of objects in functional programming.
     - Strong emphasis on TDD.